-Rosolina and the next beach of Albarella are around sixty kilometers from Venice, just south of Chioggia, and easily reached from Venice Marco Polo airport by bus.
+Rosolina and the next beach, Albarella, are around sixty kilometers from Venice, just south of Chioggia, and easily reached from Venice Marco Polo Airport by bus.

-This beach is over 8 kilometers long, with clean, fine sand.
-Because of the size of the beach it is rarely overcrowded, except for August and on weekends in July.
-Not only is this a long beach but it is over 100 meters wide.
+This beach is over 8 kilometers long and has clean, fine sand.
+Because of the size of the beach, it is rarely overcrowded, except for August and on weekends in July.
+Not only is this a long beach, but it is over 100 meters wide.

-You will need to put up with the regimented rows of umbrellas, but because of the size of the beach it is bearable.
-There is also plenty to do with most hotels offering swimming pools and tennis courts.
+You will need to put up with the regimented rows of umbrellas, but because of the size of the beach, it is bearable.
+There is also plenty to do, with most hotels offering swimming pools and tennis courts.
 I would suggest hiring bicycles and exploring a little as well.
-This is just the sort of place I like cycling - nice and flat.
+This is just the sort of place I like cycling in—nice and flat.

 I have never stayed overnight in Rosolina but normally visit while staying in Albarella.
 My advice is to stay in the great place I mention under the Albarella beach section and perhaps spend a day in Rosolina.

-Next beach in the Venice Italy Beach guide is just along the road from Rosolina.
+The next beach in the Venice, Italy, Beach guide is just along the road from Rosolina.

-If the kids have had enough of all the history in Venice, and mine usually has by lunch on the first day, then this is a great place to escape for a while and make them happy.
+The island is private; only guests staying here are allowed in, and this place is really paradise if you have kids.
+If the kids have had enough of all the history in Venice, and that usually happens by lunch on the first day, then this is a great place to escape for a while and make them happy.

 The benefits are numerous for a great family holiday.
 Some of the best points are:

-• Superb choice of sports including a great golf course and Europe’s biggest salt water swimming pool.
+• A superb choice of sports, including a great golf course and Europe’s biggest saltwater swimming pool.

 • A great kids club that managed the difficult task of keeping my son busy from morning to night.